elastio/bon/website/docs/guide/documenting-builders.md

 :::

-When `#[builder]` is placed on top of a struct, then documentation from the struct fields will be copied to the docs on the setter methods.
+When `#[builder]` is placed on top of a struct, then documentation on the struct fields will be copied to the docs on the setter methods.